bimobject/docs/docs/documentation/supplier/accessing-supplier-products.md

-# Accessing supplier products
+# Accessing supplier components

-To be able to use the products from a supplier in your own products, you need to add the suppliers products to your library first.
-This helps you easily browse and select components when creating your products, as you can have multiple suppliers in your library, each offering hundreds of products to choose from.
+Before using a suppliers components in your products, you'll need to import the components to your library first.
+This extra step creates a personal collection of components you frequently use, making them easy to find instead of searching through thousands of options in EandoX.

+Your library works across all your suppliers, so you can organize and access components from different sources in one place.

 ## Add products to your library